lnurl/luds/spec.md

 ![A QR encoded LNUrl example](https://i.imgur.com/HbB7U1K.png)

 `lnurl` can be presented either directly or be embedded in Lightning invoice if respected `lnurl` usage scenario can be gracefully degraded to just using an invoice.
-When embedded in Lightning invoice a letter `l` is used as tag identifier with decoding rules identical to Description tag `d`.
+When embedded in Lightning invoice `lnurl` is not bech32-encoded and a letter `l` is used as tag identifier with decoding rules identical to Description tag `d`.
 A `lightning:` prefix may be used how it's currently used in Lightning invoices.

 Once decoded user software should make sure an `LNUrlTag` indeed contains an `https` query string, then it should make an HTTP GET request which must return a Json object containing a on obligatory `tag` field, this way user software would know what this `lnurl` is about.